 Since there has been so much amazingness happening this week, I realized that I couldn’t do my usual and talk about just one thing.
 As a result, I present to you five cool things to fill your day with awesome.
 Five! :D

-I was going to call this “Internet Grab Bag”, but that wasn’t working for me, so I asked my sister for help.
+I was going to call this “Internet Grab Bag”, but that wasn’t working for me, so I asked my youngest sibling for help.
 The exchange went like this:

 Me: What’s a good title for this?
 You know, something that says ‘this is something interesting to read’.